MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

     If you've connected Copilot for Sales to your Dynamics 365 environment and [server-side synchronization](/power-platform/admin/server-side-synchronization) is not enabled, you are prompted to enable server-side synchronization for your mailbox when you save an Outlook activity for the first time.
 More information: [Use server-side synchronization with Copilot for Sales](use-server-side-sync.md)

-    Alternately, you can also [save the email to CRM from a related record card](#save-an-email-from-a-related-record-card).
+    Alternatively, you can also [save the email to CRM from a related record card](#save-an-email-from-a-related-record-card).

 1. Under **Connect to a record**, select the record you want to connect the activity to.